brunofin/cohesion/README.md

 Cohesion supports command-line arguments to customize its behavior:

 - `--start-hidden`: Launches Cohesion in a hidden state, accessible from the system tray.
+- `--disable-spellcheck`: Disables spellcheck in the editor.
+In the future, users will be able to do that through the app settings, and select multiple languages.

 ## Development